XRT Native APIs¶

 To transfer the data from the host to the device, the user first needs to update the host-side buffer backing pointer followed by a DMA transfer to the device.

-To transfer the data from the device to the host, the steps are reversed, the user first needs to do a DMA transfer from the device followed by the reading data from the host-side buffer backing pointer.
+To transfer data from the device to the host, reverse the steps: perform a DMA transfer from the device, then read data from the host-side buffer backing store.

 Code example of transferring data from the host to the device